sushmaakoju/research-experience/university-of-new-hampshire/README.md

 [Presentation materials available upon request]

 ## BIOL 950 Science Communication Project: First Order Logic for Everyday Reasoning

+#### Note

+This is my initiative to spread awareness of First Order Logic as a tool for reasoning in news/social media for fact/logical verification.
+Logic has become an occult subject similar to many AI and computer science subjects, referring to public opinion.
+With the advent of LLMs, spreading awareness on First Order Logic sems to have made it easier to self-learn using Human-LLM assisted learning.
+This draft tutorial is fully written and prepared by me.
+It was not reviewed by anyone.  https://tinyurl.com/fol-as-a-tool I would be uploading a youtube video in a few days, while I review my draft on First Order Logic.
+I am happy to provide any authorship verification of this document as needed.
+Please contact sakoju2014@gmail.com.
+I also could not share many details during planning stage with anyone due to other demanding priorities.

 ### Project Overview